 BACKGROUND: We recently proposed a Transporter-Induced Protein Binding Shift (TIPBS) hypothesis to describe the effects of serum proteins on transporter-mediated drug transport.
-This work substantiates our previous findings and theory by demonstrating drug-dependent discrepancies between predicted and measured OATP1B1/1B3 mediated transport and inhibition in human serum.
+This work provides in vitro evidence of drug- and transporter-dependent TIPBS effects that may substantiate the hypothesis and potentially improve prediction of clearance and DDI for certain high-protein bound drugs.

-METHODS: OATP1B1 and OATP1B3 mediated transport of highly protein-bound substrates, and rifampicin OATP1B1 $IC{50}$ s were measured in protein-free HBSS and 100% human serum, using CHO cells stably expressing the transporters.
-Serum unbound fraction (fu) was used to calculate substrate transport or inhibitor $IC{50}$ s in serum from the constants measured in HBSS.
-The predicted values of OATP mediated transport and its inhibition in human serum using fu adjustment method were contrasted to that measured from assays conducted in human serum.
+METHODS: OATP1B1 mediated transport of given major statins and Rifamipcin IC50s were measured in protein-free HBSS and human serum, using CHO cells stably expressing the transporter.
+Serum unbound fraction (fu) of each compound, measured with rapid equilibrium dialysis, was used to calculate substrate transport or inhibitor IC50s in serum from the constants measured in HBSS.
+The predicted values were contrasted to that measured from assays conducted in human serum.

 RESULTS: The fu adjustment method generally under-estimated substrate uptake and inhibitor potency in serum.
-The extent of under-estimation appeared to be compound and transporter dependent.
-For examples, actual OATP1B1 mediated uptake of atorvastatin, pitavastatin, simvastatin and E17bG in serum is significantly higher than that of predicted values based on measured uptake in HBSS and fu; while such difference was not observed with fluvastatin and lovastatin.
-In terms of rifampicin inhibition of OATP1B1 mediated transport of these substrates, measured $IC{50}$ s in serum were generally significantly lower than that of predicted values based on measured rifampicin $IC{50}$ s in HBSS and fu, however, the extent of discrepancies was substrate dependent. on various substrates and inhibitors with different fu indicated that the extent of underestimation were drug AND transporter dependent, possibly due to difference in drug binding affinities to serum proteins and transporters as predicted by our TIPBS models.
+For examples, actual OATP1B1 mediated uptake of 5μM atorvastatin in serum (fu=3.95%) is 2.8x higher than that of HBSS with the same unbound drug; depending on the substrate used, Rifampicin (fu=11%) OATP1B1 IC50 values in serum was 2.5x-4.5x lower than the predicted ones.
+Our data on various substrates and inhibitors with different fu indicated that the extent of underestimation were drug AND transporter dependent, possibly due to difference in drug binding affinities to serum proteins and transporters as predicted by our TIPBS models.

-CONCLUSION: Our work further confirms previously reported experimental observations and theoretical modeling that suggest drug transport and inhibition in serum may not be described by the simple unbound drug model, raising the question on whether/when is appropriate to use the conventional fu adjustment method for predicting in vivo drug clearance and DDIs.
+CONCLUSION: Our work suggests that transporter-mediated drug uptake and its inhibition in serum may be under-predicted by simply applying unbound drug fraction to correct in vitro assay results performed in protein-free buffers.
+This raises the question on whether/when is appropriate to use the conventional fu adjustment method for predicting in vivo drug clearance and DDIs without using empirical drug-dependent scaling factors.